Doggo 108

 😴 Off-Season ~4–6 weeks

 A proper rest period.
-The leaderboards are archived, Jenga teams are dissolved, and the slate is wiped clean.
+The leaderboards are archived, Dognami teams are dissolved, and the slate is wiped clean.
 The system is updated, balance adjustments are made, and everyone gets ready to go again.
 Points history is preserved — but every new season is a fresh start.

 Season dates are announced in advance.
 You'll receive an email when pre-season opens, when the regular season starts, and when the final week begins.
 Keep an eye on the Challenges page for tournament announcements during the season.